-Maximum likelihood estimation uses all available data and produces potentially unbiased results even in the face of substantial missing data, provided the missing data were missing at random (Schafer & Graham, 2002).
+Maximum likelihood estimation uses all available data (whether or not a participant had data at baseline, first grade, or second grade) and produces unbiased results in the face of substantial missing data, provided the missing data were missing at random (Schafer & Graham, 2002).
 We considered this assumption tenable, meaning that missing data likely did not depend on unobserved determinants of the outcome (Little & Rubin, 2002).
 The statistical models also assume independent and normally distributed observations.
 We addressed the first assumption by modeling correlated repeated measures.
-The outcome measure in our study also did not markedly deviate from normality; skewness and kurtosis fell within $\pm 2.0$ .
+The outcome measure in our study also did not markedly deviate from normality; skewness and kurtosis fell within ±2.1.